jepro/ICO_Documentation/docs/source/index.rst

 	minter = msg.sender;
 	}

 Constructor function.
 Executed as soon as the contract is deployed.
 This sets the value of minter to the address which has deployed the contract.
 This ensures that only the owner of the contract can mint new coins and nobody else.
+This is ensured by the following function: